L.A. Band Threatin Faked a Fanbase To Land a European Tour No One Attended

 It’s beyond remarkable that Threatin was able to fool so many venues into working with him.
 It seems as if StageRight Bookings is a fake entity — a quick Google search turns up only pages that concern Threatin’s European tour — yet venues promoters/bookers took him on his word, and to book a band they’d never heard of, no less, with 43 monthly listeners on Spotify!
 His boasts of advance ticket sales counts could’ve easily been measured against actual box office receipts, yet no venues bothered to check (perhaps wooed by the impressive number of fake RSVPs to the Facebook event pages).

 What’s most baffling of all is that Threatin thought he could get away with this.
 What did he think would happen when 291 nonexistent people didn’t show up to the Underworld in Camden?
 Was he banking on the opening bands to bring in a crowd that would cover up his exaggerations?
+Did he like betting on Slotsadviser.com?
 Did he not give a shit about any of that, simply content to live out his dream of “touring” Europe?
 How many thousands (tens of thousands!) of dollars has he lost on this venture?